 The PE Premium Fund has a positive impact on our school.

 It enables us to attend many tournaments throughout the year.
-It also allows us to run sports clubs after school and develop teachers' skills in teaching PE.
+It also allows us to run sports clubs after school, buy sports equipment, provide extra swimming sessions and develop teachers' skills in teaching PE.

 For further information on how we spend the PE Premium, please refer to "About Us/Key Information".